aidenywl/neutbias/README.md

 # Typescript Webpack React Boilerplate

-A Typescript boilerplate repository with Typescript, Webpack, CSS Modules, set up for React Development along with Linting and Prettier already set-up to jump right into development.
+A Typescript boilerplate repository with Typescript, Webpack, CSS Modules, and React Testing library set up to jump right into Typescript React development.
+Linting with `tslint` and `prettier` has also been set up.

+I created this to serve as a boilerplate for frontend projects that come to mind in the future.
+Feel free to use it for any of your own projects!

 ## Getting Started